Debra Ann Livingston

-Debra Ann Livingston (born April 15, 1959) is an American lawyer who serves as the Chief United States circuit judge of the United States Court of Appeals for the Second Circuit.
+Debra Ann Livingston (born April 15, 1959) is an American lawyer who serves as a senior United States circuit judge of the United States Court of Appeals for the Second Circuit.

 Early life and education

 Livingston was born in Waycross, Georgia, and received a Bachelor of Arts degree, magna cum laude, from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1980 and a Juris Doctor, magna cum laude, from Harvard Law School in 1984, where she served as an editor of the Harvard Law Review.

 Career

 Livingston served as a law clerk for Judge J. Edward Lumbard of the United States Court of Appeals for the Second Circuit after graduating from law school.
 From 1986 to 1991, she was an assistant United States attorney in the Southern District of New York, where she handled criminal cases, including the prosecution of Ferdinand Marcos, former President of the Philippines.
 After working as a legal consultant to the United Nations High Commissioner for Refugees, Livingston was an associate at Paul, Weiss, Rifkind, Wharton & Garrison, a New York City law firm.
 From 1994 to 2003, she served as commissioner of the New York City Civilian Complaint Review Board.
 From 1992 to 1994, Livingston taught criminal procedure and evidence at the University of Michigan Law School.
 She joined the faculty of Columbia Law School in 1994, and continued to teach there as a Paul J. Kellner Professor of Law following her nomination to the bench.
 From 2005 to 2006, she served as the vice dean.

 She is one of the authors of Comprehensive Criminal Procedure.